Project Overview and Purpose

 The bridges are each more than 45 years old and are due for replacement.
 Doing so would not only improve their structural capacity but also provide better access to and from the island in emergencies and during hurricane evacuations.

 The N.C.
-Department of Transportation has identified four design options – referred to as alternatives – for replacing the Harkers Island bridges:
+Department of Transportation has selected Alternative 5 as the preferred design – also referred to as the preferred alternative – for replacing the Harkers Island Bridges.

-- Alternative 4 would involve replacing the existing bridges with one fixed-span bridge to the east of the existing bridges.
-The center island would have no roadway connection.
+The preferred alternative will replace the existing bridges with one fixed-span bridge located to the east of the current roadway alignment.

 Alternative 1 Eliminated